Electronic voting in Switzerland: History

-Usage of Internet Voting (2003–2015)
+Usage of internet voting (2003–2015)

 The argument that internet voting would increase voter turnout was frequently used in parliamentary debates by advocates; also its high usage would justify the means such as the high financial costs and allocated resources.
 To keep track of the internet voting usage rates a database was maintained that reported results in as much as detail since the first vote in 2003.

 Studies about the evolution of e-voting user rates in the three pilot cantons portrait two main social effects that explain the usage pattern over time; the novelty and the convenience effects.
-Geneva and Zurich illustrate the novelty effect, where drastic downward falls are observed on the usage rates right after initialization.
+Geneva and Zürich illustrate the novelty effect, where drastic downward falls are observed on the usage rates right after initialization.
 This fall might be due to some voters testing the new system of voting just because it is new, but then return to their usual voting method due to habits.
 In the Geneva case, the disadvantageous effect of long-term interruption of e-voting (between 2005 and 2009) on the usage rates is depicted.
 Before the interruption, rate used to be 20% and afterward it was only 15%.
 In general, the convenience of the postal voting has kept the internet voting levels low; however, they are speculated to eventually grow as younger voters are much more inclined to use the internet.
-The fact that the voters in Neuchatel first need to register at the municipality to gain access to the e-government portal had an effect of lack of convenience.
+The fact that the voters in Neuchâtel first need to register at the municipality to gain access to the e-government portal had an effect of lack of convenience.
 However, a small-sized increase in e-voting is observed in 2011, which can be explained by the introduction of the opportunity to file taxes electronically through the same e-government portal, which seem to enticed some citizens to try and use internet voting.